-Atlantic City has no plans to close beaches or boardwalk amid COVID-19 concerns
+Atlantic City has no plans to close beaches or Boardwalk amid COVID-19 concerns

-Mayor Marty Small Sr. and Council President George Tibbitt both strongly dismissed the idea that Atlantic City would mimic beach towns such as Spring Lake or Point Pleasant Beach, and close down the public areas to mitigate the spread or risk of exposure to the new coronavirus.
+Mayor Marty Small Sr. and Council President George Tibbitt both strongly dismissed the idea that the city would mimic beach towns such as Spring Lake or Point Pleasant Beach and close down public areas to mitigate the spread or risk of exposure to the new coronavirus.

 ATLANTIC CITY — The Convention Center will be one of four locations throughout the state to …

-Atlantic City will “absolutely not,” prevent the public from using the boardwalk and beaches, Small said.
-The mayor said people can still follow the guidelines from health officials for social distancing while using the beaches and boardwalk.
+“Absolutely not,” Small said.
+The mayor said people can still follow the guidelines from health officials for social distancing while using the beaches and Boardwalk.

 Gov. Phil Murphy issued an executive order Saturday that directed nearly all residents to stay at home, with limited exceptions.
 But, that same day, Murphy encouraged people to continue to get outside and maintain an active lifestyle, if possible.